mpv-player/mpv/DOCS/man/en/input.rst

         Always restart playback at keyframe boundaries (fast).

 frame_step
-    Basically seek forward by one frame.
-Actually this plays one frame, then pauses again.
+    Play one frame, then pause.

 set <property> "<value>"
     Set the given property to the given value.